Shavkat Rakhmonov: Ultimate Fighting Championship

 Rakhmonov was the first Kazakh fighter to sign a contract with the UFC.
 Rakhmonov was scheduled to face Bartosz Fabiński on March 21, 2020, at UFC Fight Night: Woodley vs. Edwards.
 However, due to the COVID-19 pandemic the event was cancelled.

-Rakhmonov was expected to face Ramazan Emeev on July 26, 2020, at UFC on ESPN: Whittaker vs. Till.
+Rakhmonov was expected to face Ramazan Emeev on July 26, 2020, at UFC on ESPN 14.
 However, in early July, it was reported that Rakhmonov was forced to pull out due to injury and was replaced by Niklas Stolze.

 Rakhmonov was scheduled to fight Elizeu Zaleski dos Santos on October 24, 2020, at UFC 254.
 However, Zaleski pulled out due to injury and was replaced by Alex Oliveira.
 At the weigh-ins, Oliveira weighed in at 173 pounds, two pounds over the welterweight non-title fight limit.
 As a result, the bout proceeded as a catchweight and he was fined 20% of his purse, which went to Rakhmonov.
 Rakhmonov won the fight via guillotine choke submission in the first round.

-Rakhmonov faced Michel Prazeres at UFC Fight Night: Gane vs. Volkov on June 26, 2021.
+Rakhmonov faced Michel Prazeres at UFC Fight Night 190 on June 26, 2021.
 He won the bout via rear-naked choke submission in the second round.

-Rakhmonov faced Carlston Harris on February 5, 2022, at UFC Fight Night: Hermansson vs. Strickland.
+Rakhmonov faced Carlston Harris on February 5, 2022, at UFC Fight Night 200.
 He won the fight via knockout in round one.
 This fight earned him the Performance of the Night award.

 As the first bout of his new five-fight contract, Rakhmonov faced Neil Magny on June 25, 2022, at UFC on ESPN 38.
 He won the fight via a guillotine choke submission in the second round.
 This win earned him the Performance of the Night bonus award.